-Stuttering is a physical problem that makes it hard for people to speak smoothly.
-It also means they might stop and start a lot when they’re speaking.
+Stuttering is a speech problem that makes it hard for children to speak smoothly.

-There are a few different types of stuttering.
+There are three different types of stuttering behaviour.

-This is when a sound, word or phrase is repeated over and over.
+This is when a sound, part of a word, word or phrase is repeated over and over.
 For example:

 - 'A a a and I want that one.’